 Wiesbaden is one of Europe's oldest spa resort destinations, famous for its hot springs used since Roman times.
 Spring bathing was developed as important business in the Middle Ages, when were operated a total of 16 bath houses.
 By the 18th century their number grew to 23.
 Along with spa bathing, the city was also famous as destination for gambling.
 Until 1872 (when Spielbank was closed), Wiesbaden Casino rivalled Bad Homburg vor der Hohe, Baden-Baden and Monaco.
 The casino was reopened in 1949.
-Pupolar tourist events held annually in Wiesbaden are International May Festival, Rheingau Wine Festival, Rheingau Musik Festival.
+Popular tourist events held annually in Wiesbaden are International May Festival, Rheingau Wine Festival, Rheingau Musik Festival.

 Here are headquartered or operated major companies like Abbott Laboratories (US health care company), DXC Technology (US consulting and information technologies), Ferrari (Italian car manufacturer), Federal-Mogul (US rail and vehicle products manufacturer), Melbourne IT (Australian Internet company), NCL Norwegian Cruise Line, SCA-Svenska Cellulosa (Swedish timber-pulp-paper manufacturer), SGL Carbon (chemical company), Dyckerhoff GmbH (cement-building materials manufacturer), KION Group (materials handling equipment manufacturer), DBV-Winterthur Holding (insurance company), R+V Versicherung (insurance company), Industriepark Kalle-Albert (one of Germany's largest).
-The city is ranked state's second largest by generated gross domestic product per person.
+The city is ranked state's second-largest by generated gross domestic product per person.

 Port Wiesbaden cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
-The port's schedule lists all ships (in links) with cruises going to or leaving from Wiesbaden, Germany.
+The port's schedule lists all ships (in links) with cruises going to or leaving from Wiesbaden, Germany Hesse.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.